jsbueno/terminedia/README.md

 (nb. that documentation is currently for the 0.2 version, available from pypi.
-The project's capabilities evolved far beyond whats is in there, but docs are still missing - the "TODO.rst" file lists implemented features or fixes (marked with a "V") and a loose roadmap.
+The project's capabilities evolved far beyond whats is in there, but docs are still missing - the "TODO.txt" file lists implemented features or fixes (marked with a "V") and a loose roadmap.
 Although for useage and documentation one has to rely on the doc-strings)